RohanDaggar/rohandaggar.github.io/README.txt

-This is a personal website, soon to be turned into a portfolio website, detailing projects and other engineering things that I have worked on
+This is a personal website, soon to be turned into a portfolio website, detailing projects and other engineering things that I have worked on.

 Credits: